gabechu/pii_recognition/README.md

 ```

 ### Evaluator
 Evaluation is measured by `recall`, `precision` and `f-score`.
-Evaluator takes a recogniser and evaluate over a given dataset.
+Evaluator takes a recogniser as an input and evaluate it over a provided dataset.

-### Build Pipeline with Pakkr + MLflow
+### Pakkr + MLflow Pipeline
-Pakkr is an awesome lightweight tool published by Zendesk ML team for pipeline development.
-MLflow Tracking is an API to log results and parameters in machine learning experiments and report them in an interactive UI.
+Pakkr is a lightweight tool developed by Zendesk for building machine learning pipelines.
+MLflow Tracking is an API to log parameters and artefacts in machine learning experiments.

+Experiments configurations are resided in `pii_recognition/experiments/` in `yaml` format, following `boilerplate.yaml` to create new experiment runs.
+Available pipelines are resided in `pii_recognition/pipelines` with CLI enabled.

-The experiments have been put at `pii_recognition/experiments/` folder, you can pick one and test the pipeline out by executing the following.
-Note, batch and GPU are not supported yet, evaluating over deep learning models would be slow.
+Execute a pipeline via CLI by passing a config yaml file.
+Be aware batch and GPU are not supported yet, evaluate on deep learning models are slow.
 ```
+python pii_recognition/pipelines/pakkr_evaluation.py
-python pii_recognition/pipelines/pakkr_evaluation.py --config_yaml pii_recognition/experiments/you_pick
+--config_yaml pii_recognition/experiments/you_pick
 ```

-MLflow Tracking will log the run and the interaction UI is available at http://localhost:5000.
+MLflow Tracking will log the run and the associated artefacts to local file or a designated database.
+Examine the results with an interaction UI available at http://localhost:5000.
 Start it with:
 ```
 mlflow ui
 ```